-Hello dear visitor, I'm Patrick Scheibe and everything you find here is in one or the other way connected to what I do with my time.
-I'm working in a small research group at the Translational Centre for Regenerative Medicine.
+Hello visitor, I'm Patrick Scheibe and everything you find here is in one or the other way connected to what I do with my time.
+I'm working in a small research group at the Saxonian Incubator for Clinical Translation.
 My research is concerned about the analysis and quantification of experimental medical data and therefore, I'm seeing a lot of MRI, CT, OCT and digitized microscopic data.
 Sounds boring?
-It is not because we work on many different projects with many different people.
+It is not because we work on many different projects with many interesting people.

 I love Wolfram Mathematica.
 I first came in contact with it during my diploma thesis in 2006 since my mentor used it and all algorithms we had were written in it (and CWEB), I basically had no other choice than to get used to it.
 Now, I'm very proficient with it as I use it almost everyday.
 In my free-time, I like to help others as much as I can since the beauty of the language and the underlying concepts are not always obvious to newcomers.
 Therefore, I'm quite active on mathematica.stackexchange and you can find me there as halirutan.